MGMTD Development

 This section will describe the internal functioning of mgmtd, for now a couple diagrams are included to aide in source code perusal.

-The client side of a CLI change
+The client side of a CLI configuration change

 _images/cli-change-client.svg